It’s Filing Time!

 8: Did You Move?

 For some people, location priorities shifted during the pandemic.
-Between the ability to work from home, the realities of isolating in a cramped city apartment, and the huge number of individual job changes, there has been lots of relocation in the last 3 years.
-Today, Americans are moving to be closer to family as much as they are moving for work – a radical shift compared to just a few years ago.
-Make sure you’re paying taxes in the correct state, and deducting any moving expenses if you can!
+Between the ability to work from home, the realities of isolating in a cramped city apartment, and the huge number of individual job changes, there has been lots of relocation in the last three years.
+Today, Americans are moving to be closer to the family as much as they are moving for work – a radical shift compared to just a few years ago.
+Make sure you’re paying taxes in the correct state and deducting any moving expenses if you can!

 9: Go Green, Plug In

 Last year’s Federal Inflation Reduction Act included almost $400 billion in new tax credits designed to combat climate change.
 Individuals can benefit from this in a variety of ways.
 If you bought a new car in the last few years (lots of people did), and if that car was electric or hybrid (lots of them were), you’re likely eligible for thousands of dollars in tax credits and refunds.
 The dealership probably explained this to you when you bought the vehicle, but make sure you provide them with the documentation needed to file.
-The same applies if you’ve installed solar panels at home, along with many other clean energy items you’ve purchased in the last year.
+The same applies if you’ve installed solar panels at home and many other clean energy items you’ve purchased in the last year.

 10: Start Building Those College Funds